Image Recognition

 What is Image Recognition?

 While human beings process images and classify the objects inside images quite easily, the same is impossible for a machine unless it has been specifically trained to do so.
+Deep learning models are trained to analyze images by extracting and interpreting these key features and visual features.
 The result of image recognition is to accurately identify and classify detected objects into various predetermined categories with the help of deep learning technology.

 How does AI Image Recognition work?